Topic:

 Multi-cloud environments offer a number of benefits compared to the single-cloud platform model.

-Multi-Cloud vs. Single-Cloud Platforms
+Multi-Cloud vs. Single-Cloud Platforms | |

-Multi-Cloud Single Cloud
+Multi-Cloud | Single Cloud |

-✅ Select services that protect sensitive data, including those designed to meet specific regulations, like HIPAA and the GDPR.
+Pros: ✅ Select individual services or products that offer the best performance. ✅ Select the most cost-effective services. ✅ Select services that protect sensitive data, including those designed to meet specific regulations, like HIPAA and the GDPR. |

-✅ Easy to track all costs and resources from a single dashboard.
+Pros: ✅ Easy to track all costs and resources from a single dashboard. ✅ Easy to integrate across the organization. |

-❌ Can be more difficult to track costs and resources across environments.
+Cons: ❌ Can be more difficult to track costs and resources across environments. ❌ Can be challenging to integrate across the organization. |

-❌ Limited to one provider’s services and products, which may not meet all of an organization’s needs.
+Cons: ❌ Limited to one provider’s services and products, which may not meet all of an organization’s needs. ❌ Some services may cost more than those offered by another cloud platform. ❌ Limited to the provider’s data governance services, which may not meet all regulations. |

 With greater flexibility over single cloud platforms, multi-cloud environments will continue to be an important cloud optimization trend well into the future.
 According to Gartner, “Through 2026, 70% of organizations will expand their cloud investments with specialty cloud providers to support specific business requirements including digital sovereignty.”